-9 Conclusions and Future work
+9 Conclusions and future work

-In this paper we have presented how to develop interactive TV application using ontology-driven smart space approach.
+In this paper, we have presented how to develop interactive TV application using ontology-driven Smart Space approach.
 We have also demonstrated the suitability of our rule-based approach to support a highly dynamic context-aware service that includes reasoning for situation detection.
 We have developed a context-aware service in the domain of interactive TV and evaluated it using our developed ontology-driven tools.
 Future work includes development of more complex application scenarios that could benefit from pervasiveness.
-Moreover, performance and scalability of the approach will be evaluated by increasing the number of entities, number of events generated and the number of rules.
+Moreover, performance and scalability of the approach will be accessed by increasing the number of entities, number of events generated and the number of rules.
 For this purpose, evaluation parameter reaction time will be defined.
+The reaction time will consist of the processing time that takes place between an event occurrence, and the invocation of the action, i.e., the time between the occurrence of an event, and triggering a rule associated with that.